TalhoukLab/PrOType/README.md

 to restore all packages listed in `packrat/packrat.lock` from their package sources in `packrat/src/` (this will also take some time).

-The easiest way to run `PrOType` on a Linux server is to use `git` or `rsync` to copy the project to the server location, and then open `R` at the project root.
+The easiest way to run `PrOType` on a Linux server is to use `git` or `rsync` to copy the project to the server location, and then run the various `make` targets at the project root.
+This ensures that packages loaded from bash calls to `Rscript` use the packrat private library instead of the system library.
 To share the pipeline with a collaborator, send them the output of

 `packrat::bundle()`